jianshu93/blog/about.md

 •	Jianshu Zhao, Genevieve Brandt, Jessica L Gronniger, Zhao Wang, Jiaqian Li, Dana E Hunt, Luis M Rodriguez-R, Janet K Hatt, Konstantinos T Konstantinidis, Quantifying the contribution of the rare biosphere to natural disturbances, The ISME Journal, 2025;, wraf129, https://doi.org/10.1093/ismejo/wraf129

-***This paper introduced an new idea to microbial ecology.
-That is using population genomes reconstructed from metagenome, to test ecological theories such as insurance hypothesis and specialization-disturbance hypothesis***.
+***This paper introduces a new idea to microbial ecology: using population genomes reconstructed from metagenomes to test ecological theories, such as the insurance hypothesis and the specialization–disturbance hypothesis***.

 •	Zhao, J., Pachiadaki, M., Conrad, R.E., Hatt, J.K., Bristow, L.A., Rodriguez-R, L.M., Rossello-Mora, R., Stewart, F.J. and Konstantinidis, K.T., 2025.
 Promiscuous and genome-wide recombination underlies the sequence-discrete species of the SAR11 lineage in the deep ocean.
 The ISME Journal, p.wraf072. https://academic.oup.com/ismej/advance-article/doi/10.1093/ismejo/wraf072/8115880